stanley101music/CTF/Practice/Reversing.Kr/Multiplicative/README.md

 }
 ```
 * It'll check if the result of multiplication is equal to -1536092243306511225
-* If it matches, Then it'll output "Correct!", otherwise, it'll output "Wrong"
+* If it matches, then it'll output "Correct!", otherwise, it'll output "Wrong"

 ## Overflow
 * Although ```-1536092243306511225 % 26729 != 0```, it doesn't mean that it's impossible to find a number such that the equation holds